VQuesada/x_twitter-clone/README.md

 npx supabase login
 ```

-go to the url prompted in the terminal and create a new token.
+Go to the url prompted in the terminal and create a new token.
 This token grants access to ALL your databases, so be careful with it.

 Paste the token in the terminal